-(WI) 4363 Concurrent Process Engineering.
+- (WI) 4363 Concurrent Process Engineering.
 (2-3) Integrated design and development of products and processes; impact of ethical issues on design; the discussion of real-world engineering problems and emerging engineering issues with practicing engineers; preparation of reports; plans or specifications; cost estimation; project management, communication and the fabrication of an engineered product/system.
-Prerequisite: TECH 3316.

-- 4365 Tool Design.
+Prerequisite: ENGR 3316. - 4365 Tool Design.
 (3-1) Design of single and multi-point cutting tools, jig and fixture design, gage design, and the design of tooling for polymer processing and sheet metal fabrication.
 Laboratory projects will involve the use of computer aided design and rapid prototyping.
-Prerequisite: TECH 2332 and ENGR 3316. - 4376 Control Systems and Instrumentation.
+Prerequisites: TECH 2332; ENGR 3316. - 4376 Control Systems and Instrumentation.
 (3-0) The theory of automated control systems and its applications to manufacturing systems are covered in this course.
 Topics covered include: modeling of systems, time and frequency domain feedback control systems, stability analysis, transducer and sensor technology and digital control.
-Prerequisite: MATH 3323, PHYS 1430 and TECH 2332. - (WI) 4395 Computer Integrated Manufacturing.
+Prerequisites: MATH 3323; PHYS 1430; TECH 2332. - (WI) 4395 Computer Integrated Manufacturing.
 (3-1) An overview of computer integrated manufacturing is presented.
 Topics include control strategies for manufacturing systems, automated material handling systems, production planning, shop floor control, manufacturing execution systems, manufacturing databases and their integration, data communication and protocols and man/machine interfaces.
-Prerequisite: TECH 4391 or TECH 4375. - (WI) 4396 Manufacturing Systems Design.
+Prerequisite: TECH 4375 or 4391. - (WI) 4396 Manufacturing Systems Design.
 (3-2) Applications of simulation modeling to the design and analysis of manufacturing systems are presented in this course.
 Topics covered include queuing theory and discrete event simulation methods.
 Design projects will involve the use of current simulation language for modeling and analysis of manufacturing systems.
-Prerequisite: MATH 3305 and TECH 2332.
+Prerequisites: MATH 3305; TECH 2332.